xiangzhi/psi-wiki/Home.md

 # Overview

-**Platform for Situated Intelligence** is an open, extensible framework that enables the enables the development, fielding and study of situated, integrative-AI systems.
+**Platform for Situated Intelligence** is an open, extensible framework that enables the development, fielding and study of situated, integrative-AI systems.

 In recent years, we have seen significant progress with machine learning techniques on various perceptual and control problems.
 At the same time, building end-to-end, multimodal, integrative-AI systems that leverage multiple technologies and act autonomously or interact with people in the open world remains a challenging, error-prone and time-consuming engineering task.
 Numerous challenges stem from the sheer complexity of these systems and are amplified by the lack of appropriate infrastructure and development tools.